The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Unfortunately, consumers are bearing the brunt of rising prices and interest rates.
-And though this isn’t great news, we know Americans have weathered these storms before.
-From coupon clipping to discount shopping, there are a few ways to soften the blow of inflation.
+Unfortunately, consumers are still bearing the brunt of rising prices and interest rates.
+But while this isn’t great news, Americans have weathered these storms before.
+From coupon clipping to discount shopping, we know there are ways to soften the blow of inflation.

 Inflation’s impact on food and fuel